dhruv9316/react-courses-app/README.md

 3. Run the following command to clone the repository: 'git clone https://github.com/dhruv9316/react-courses-app.git'

-4. Navigate into the cloned repository directory: 'cd <repository-name>'
+4. Navigate into the cloned repository directory: 'cd your_repository_name'

 5. Run the following command to install the project dependencies: 'npm install'